|The University of Adelaide||Home | Faculties & Divisions | Search|

 · Foucault, social control and resistance.

-Habel, C. and Hope, A. (forthcoming).
+Habel, C. and Hope, A. (in print).
 Little Big Learning: Subversive Play / GBL Rebooted.
 In C. Tan, C. Walker and D. Cermak-Sassenrath (Eds.)
 The Playful Subversion of Technoculture.
 New York: Springer Publishing Company.

 Hope, A. (2016) World of spycraft: video games, gamification and surveillance creep, in E. Taylor and T. Rooney (Eds.)
 Surveillance Futures: Social and ethical implications of new technologies for children and young people.London: Routledge. pp. 162-173.